makasim/PayumBundleSandbox/README.md

 **Warning:**

-> Dont forget to configure a payment gateway options in `app/config/parameters.yml`.
+> Don't forget to configure a payment gateway options in `app/config/parameters.yml`.

 3) Browsing the Demo Application
 --------------------------------